werto87/small_memory_tree/README.md

   as marks (for example uint8_t 254 and 255)
 - You have a st_tree with a lot of nodes with a low amount of children and a few nodes with a lot of children.
 In this case small_memory_tree could get bigger than st_tree
-- Your data type is small for example uint8_t, and you have a lot of nodes with only a few children.
+- Your data type is small for example uint8_t, and your tree is wide.

 ## How does small_memory_tree store a tree